2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 Let’s quickly review the environment in which businesses operate.

-**Real inflation**: Much to the dismay of their mandate, central banks target a 2% annual inflation rate, meaning a 40% loss in currency value over 20 years.
+**Real inflation**: Much to the dismay of their mandate, central banks target a 2% annual inflation rate, which translates to a 40% loss in currency value over 20 years.
 Adding periods of more pronounced inflation, it becomes clear that companies cannot rely solely on currency to store the fruits of their labor.
 They must implement complex financial strategies, necessarily accompanied by a range of risks.
 These strategies are obviously **inaccessible to very small businesses**, which are already heavily occupied with their core activities.

 **Hidden inflation**: In a debt-based, fractional-reserve monetary system supported by central banks, the **overall money supply grows by about 7% per year on average** (e.g., M1 in the Eurozone or the USA).
 This means your “share of the pie” is cut in half in just a few years—unless you have privileged access to the financial spigot and can continue to grow by leveraging and buying assets quickly at “old prices” before the newly created money drives them up.
 This is the Cantillon effect, which partly explains the transfer of wealth to the more affluent, while “capital” is wrongly blamed as the culprit (see our introduction on capital above).